SwissDataScienceCenter/renku-design-docs/rfcs/012-facilitated-storage-compute-access/012-facilitated-storage-compute-access.md

 > Why should we *not* do this?
 Please consider the impact on users, on the integration of this change with other existing and planned features etc.

-Interfaces to storage and compute backends proposed in this RFC would be specialized, useful to different individual project.
+Interfaces to storage and compute backends proposed in this RFC would be specialized, useful to different individual projects, communities.
 In principle this may lead to numerous project-specific and domain-specific interfaces which will be difficult to support on single renkulab instance.

-Second possible solution, just storing credentials, is more favorable in this respect, but still requires keeping track of some domain-specific external services.
+Second possible solution, just storing the credentials, is more favorable in this respect.
+It still implies, however, that renkulab is keeping track of multiple domain-specific external services and of the way the can be made available to the user session.
+So a lightweight "renkulab services" contributed by teams may still be benefitial to separate responsibility for these domain interfaces.

 > There are tradeoffs to choosing any path, please attempt to identify them here.